 NEXT

 The NEXT retail chain is a real find for those who want to dress their child stylishly and beautifully.
-The fact is that the British manufacturer develops clothes not only for adults but also for children.
-These things are characterized by more cheerful prints and a loose cut, which does not interfere with active games.
+British manufacturers develop clothes not only for adults but also for children.
+These clothes are characterized by cheerful prints and a loose cut that does not interfere with active games.

-Several hundred NEXT outlets offer clothes for all occasions: for school, walks, and sports.
+Several hundred NEXT outlets offer school, walks, and sports clothes for all occasions.
 Boys and girls feel comfortable in such clothes at any time of the year.

 Zara

 The Spanish brand Zara, a member of the Inditex group of companies, also has a line of children’s goods called Zara Kids.
-It includes overalls, dresses, shorts, jeans, windbreakers, jackets, sweatshirts, T-shirts, and other things of various styles.
+It includes overalls, dresses, shorts, jeans, windbreakers, jackets, sweatshirts, and other styles.
 Both school uniforms and casual clothes are made of ultramodern materials.
 Such fabrics are characterized by wear resistance, durability, and bright colors.